junxit/us-congress-code/title-15/chapter-15a/sec-715m.md

 ### Codification

-Section was not enacted as a part act Feb.
+Section was not enacted as a part of act Feb.
 22, 1935, which comprises this chapter.

 ### Delegation of Functions